Knutsen OAS Shipping entered the LNG market after delivery of the first LNG carrier in 2004.

 Knutsen considers transportation of natural gas well suited within the group’s strategy based on long-term contracts to first class charterers and the LNG business is an important business area for the company in the future.

 The management of the LNG fleet is operated from the main office in Haugesund and the branch office in Madrid.
-The fleet are with Spanish- and NIS flag.
+The fleet is with European flag, mostly Spanish- and NIS flag.